Velan85/eightsleep-blockchain/README.md

 # Description
+A naive blockchain implementation in javascript

 # Features
 - Simple blockchain
-  -
 - Clients communicating with the blockchain
 - Clients communicating with each other (transferring coins)
 - Clients can drop or join
+- Awarding coins to a random connected client one a block is mined
+- Adjustable difficulty depending on the time it took to mine the previous block compared to the expected time

 # Considered features
-- Adjustable difficulty depending on the number of clients
 - Check if a client has enough coins to spend
+- Actual p2p connection between clients, currently clients mine on the main server and have to communicate with that server to perform transactions

 ## Properties of a proof-of-work blockchain
 - The problem must be hard to solve and easy to verify